 What was the result.
 As the images below demonstrate, I had:

 If I haven’t sold you on it already that’s fine.
-With my link below you can get your strap, and your first month of membership free.
+With my link below you can get your strap, and your first month of membership free (click the button).
 I hope that you enjoy the app as much as I do.
 Message me if you do and I’ll put you on the PMP Whoop strap team.